motokimura/paddleseg_playground/README.md

 This repository provides Docker environment with which you can play around with [PaddleSeg framework](https://github.com/PaddlePaddle/PaddleSeg).

+## Requirements

+- Ubuntu OS (tested with Ubuntu 20.04 LTS)
+- NVIDIA Driver (tested with 455.32.00)
+- Docker (tested with 19.03.12)
+- Docker Compose (tested with 1.27.4)
+- NVIDIA Container Tookit (tested with 2.4.0)

+May work with other versions.

 ## Setup

 Prepare the container with CUDA 11.0: